AhadAydin/Rental-House-Price-Prediction/README.md

 # Rental House Price Prediction
- A Python code that analyzes rental apartments in Istanbul and predicts their prices.
+ A Python script that scrapes rental house features and prices within Istanbul from various real estate websites using Selenium.
+The data is then analyzed using ScikitLearn's linear regression, decision tree, and random forest models, with a comparison of these models to evaluate their performance.
+The script can predict the rental price of a house based on inputted location and other features.